 |

-it's said that the U.S. version of
+It's said that the 60 Hz.
+U.S. version of

 the power supply easily can break.

-They have a plug in version.
+Maybe because they have a plug in version.

-each end of the power supply. |
+not have a lead at each end of the power supply.

-Some of the first gams released for
+Some of the first games released for

-ColecoVision was: Cosmic
+ColecoVision was:

-Avenger - Mouse Trap - Donkey Kong - Lady Bug - Smurf - Venture -
+Avenger - Donkey Kong - Mouse Trap - Lady Bug - Smurf - Venture -

-Turbo
+Turbo -

 Zaxxon - Space Panic - Carnival - Gorf - Looping - Pepper II - Space